heche-psb/wgd/README.md

 pip install -e .
 ```

-If multiply versions of `wgd` were installed in the system, please add the right path of interested version into the environment variables, for example
+If multiple versions of `wgd` were installed in the system, please add the right path of interested version into the environment variables, for example

 ```
 export PATH="$PATH:~/.local/bin/wgd"